DSarsen/markdown-cv/index.md

 {::comment}Placeholder{:/}
 Engineering support during construction and commissioning of a copper smelter and refinery facilities within a zinc and lead smelting complex.

-*Key points:* Copper smelter furnace, furnace waste heat boiler, electrolytic refinery with reusable cathodes, commissioning activities.
+*Key areas:* Copper smelter furnace, furnace waste heat boiler, electrolytic refinery with reusable cathodes, commissioning activities.

-*Notable achievements:* Established a good rapport with all the stakeholders. {::comment}Maybe need a better achievement{:/}
+*Notable achievements:* Established a good rapport with all stakeholders. {::comment}Maybe need a better achievement{:/}
 Developed a proposal to improve the energy balance of the complex using pinch technology.

 `2010 - 2011`
 **Laboratory technician**, *Nazarbayev University*, Astana, Kazakhstan

-Supervised the set-up of a new laboratory for foundation school, including procurement of equipment and materials.
+Supervised setting up a new chemistry laboratory for foundation school classes, including procurement of equipment and materials.
 *Achievements:* Created a database to track and label material storage.

 ## Skills and knowledge

-*Software:* MS Word, Excel (VBA, advanced formulae, Power Query), Visio, Autocad, Aspen Hysys, Mathcad, Tableau, SQL queries
+*Software:* MS Word, Excel (VBA, advanced formulae, Power Query), Visio, Autocad, Aspen Hysys, Mathcad, Tableau

 Applied programming skills - Python, CSS, HTML, SQL